Chinese Camp Content

-We designed our Chinese Camp to make Chinese learning easy and fun and, more importantly, to produce great results.
+We designed our Chinese Winter Camp activities in a way to make Chinese learning easy and fun and, more importantly, to produce great results.

-All Chinese lessons will be taught using our in-house designed, innovative teaching methods.
+All Chinese lessons are taught using our in-house designed, innovative teaching methods.

-Learn not just the Chinese language, but gain knowledge about the Chinese culture and history.
+Not only do our campers learn the Chinese language, but also gain knowledge about the Chinese culture and history.

-Discover famous attractions in China that are full of wonders and understand how China has developed over time.
+Apart from classes, campers discover famous attractions in China and understand how China has developed over time.

 Curriculum & Methods